linuxplayground/6502-retro-jumpingjack/docs/DESIGN.md

 The gap is moved to the left by one tile width at the beginning of frame F0.
 The intermediate frames dot not move, only the first and last cells are updated to give the appearence of moving.

+## JACK STATE

+Jack has various states that define his animation and actions within the game.
+These are:

+1. Idle
+2. Running right
+3. Running left
+4. Jumping
+5. Falling
+6. Stunned (landed on floor below)
+7. Crashing (hit head)

+When Jack is running, he wraps around to the other side of the screen if he leaves the edge of the screen.

+Jumping is a 3 phase affair.

+1. Jump animation for 4 frames, move jack up 8 pixels.
+2. Good Jump
+    2.1.
+Repeat jump animation for 4 frames, move jack up 8 pixels.
+    2.2.
+Repeat jump animation for 4 frames, move jack up 8 pixels.
+    2.3.
+Set jack to idle state.
+3. Bad Jump
+    3.1.
+Repeat jump animation for 4 frames, move jack up 8 pixels.
+    3.2. switch to crash animation for 4 frames., Jack doesn't move.
+    3.3. switch to fall animation for 4 frames. move jack down 8 pixels.